phughesmcr/Miski/README.md

 The return value is the number of entities whose ownership changed.

+Batch add/remove preflights the full dense list before mutating anything.
+Inactive entities, duplicate entity IDs, and capacity failures throw before ownership, component data, archetypes, changed state, or query caches are changed.
-Removal is idempotent for active entities that do not own the component.
-Batch removal is fail-fast and non-atomic: inactive entities throw when encountered, while active non-owners are skipped.
+Removal remains idempotent for active entities that do not own the component.

 #### Test for Component presence